winston/rails_utils/README.markdown

 For finer grained control, you can also choose the use the 2 methods that are used to build `page_class` individually.
 The two methods are `page_controller_class` and `page_action_class`.

+## #`page_title`

+This helper method returns page title based on controller name and action name.

+When controller and action is `anime#show` you can easily use `page_title` like

+    .page-title= page_title

+becomes

+    <div class='page-title'>Anime Show</div>

+Besides, it supports I18n too.

+    en:
+      anime:
+        title:
+          show: An awesome title

 ## #`javascript_initialization`

 This helper method attempts to initialize JavaScript classes and methods based on a standard structure.